20 New Year’s Resolutions for Small Businesses to Make in 2020

 As you can guess, staging sites are beneficial for many reasons.
 First, it provides you with a safe environment to experiment with site changes before implementing them on your live website.
 Whether you’re a perfectionist or simply want to improve your website, a staging environment allows you to tweak until you get it just right.

 Lastly, staging sites provide you with the perfect place to test solutions for bugs and fix any troublesome site errors.
-You can, of course, maintain and tweak your website on your public site, but live maintenance creates the risk of something on your site breaking, slowing loading times, or causing other interferences in your visitors’ experience on your website.
+You can, of course, maintain and tweak your website on your public site.
+Still, live maintenance creates the risk of something on your site breaking, slowing loading times, or causing other interferences in your visitors’ experience on your website.
 Not ideal.

 This year, resolve to simplify and streamline your live website maintenance.
 Create a staging site to make sure everything on your website is working correctly — and to your liking — before implementing changes to your live site and welcoming traffic to it.